 The type of anal cancer you have depends on the type of cell the cancer started in.
-Most anal cancers start in the squamous cells.
-Find out about squamous cell cancers and other types.
+Most anal cancers start in a type of cell called squamous cells.
+Other rare types include adenocarcinoma and melanoma.

 Squamous cell cancer

 This type of anal cancer starts in squamous cells which make up the lining of the anal canal and anal margin.

 There are 3 types of squamous cell cancer.
 Many anal cancers have a mix of all 3 cell types.
 Doctors treat all these squamous cell types of anal cancer in the same way.

 There are different types of non epidermoid cancers, which are listed below.

 This is a type of skin cancer.
 It starts in the skin area around the anus.

 This is another type of skin cancer, it is very rare.
 It starts in skin cells called melanocytes.
 Doctors treat this type of anal cancer in the same way as melanomas.